Filochet/secbench/doc/tutorials/storage_walkthrough.md

 Here, we crafted a dummy scope config manually.
 In a real acquisition, you may find the {py:meth}`secbench.api.instrument.Scope.config` method helpful to obtain this JSON object.
 ```

-Now, we can see that the assets are present in the dataset and try to load them.
+Now, we can see that the assets are present in the dataset, then try to load them.

 ```{code-cell} ipython3
 ds_2.assets()